pivotal/docs-tap/tap-gui/configurator/building.hbs.md

   can build a sample application, such as `Tanzu-Java-Web-App` in [Generate an application with Application Accelerator](../../getting-started/generate-first-app.hbs.md).

-- Ensure that your extra plug-ins are in the [npmjs.com](https://www.npmjs.com/) registry.
+- Ensure that your extra plug-ins are in the [npmjs.com](https://www.npmjs.com/) registry or a private registry.

 - Ensure that [Carvel tools](https://carvel.dev/) is installed on your workstation.
   `imgpkg`, in particular, must be installed to perform some of the build steps.